Tracing (software)

+Tracing is primarily used for anomaly detection, fault analysis, debugging or diagnostic purposes in distributed software systems, such as microservices or serverless functions.

 Software tracing

-Software tracing provides developers with information useful for debugging.
-This information is used both during development cycles and after the release of the software.
+Software tracing is a tool for developers to gather information for debugging.
+This information is used both during development cycles and post-release.
 Unlike event logging, software tracing usually does not have the concept of a "class" of event or an "event code".
 Other reasons why event-logging solutions based on event codes are inappropriate for software tracing include: